jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

 ### Subpart 6 — Procedures applying to seized or produced materials

 ### 149 Disposal of things seized or produced
-(1) If any thing is produced under a production order or is seized under a search warrant or under a search power conferred by this Act or an enactment specified in column 2 of the Schedule to which this section applies, it must be dealt with in accordance with this subpart.
+(1) If any thing is produced under a production order or is seized under a search warrant or under a search power conferred by this Act or an enactment specified in column 2 of Schedule 2 to which this section applies, it must be dealt with in accordance with this subpart.
 (2) However, this subpart is subject to—
   (a) section 13 (which deals with property taken from people locked up in Police custody); and (b) subpart 5 of this Part (which relates to privilege and confidentiality); and